-Please enter your score for each question and then add up your total score overleaf.
+Please enter your score for each question and add up to get your sub total.

-Questions Your score 0 1 2 3 4 How often do you have a drink containing alcohol?
-Never Monthly or less 2-4 times per month 2-3 times per week 4+ times per week How many units of alcohol do you drink on a typical day when you are drinking?
-1-2 3-4 5-6 7-9 10+ How often have you had six or more units if female, or eight or more if male, on a single occasion in the last year?
-Never Less than monthly Monthly Weekly Daily or almost daily
+Initial screening questions Your overall score 0 1 2 3 4 1 How often do you have a drink containing alcohol?
+Never Monthly or less 2-4 times per month 2-3 times per week 4+ times per week 2 How many units of alcohol do you drink on a typical day when you are drinking?
+1-2 3-4 5-6 7-9 10+ 3 How often have you had six or more units if female, or eight or more if male, on a single occasion in the last year?
+Never Less than monthly Monthly Weekly Daily or almost daily SUB TOTAL:

-Your score
+Your overall score for this section

 If you are a man and scored four or less, or if you are a woman and scored three or less, you are a low-risk drinker.
 Aim to keep your drinking at these low levels.
 If you are a man and scored five or more, or if you are a woman and scored four or more, your drinking may be putting your health at risk.

-Please answer the questions overleaf to find out more.
+Now please answer the questions overleaf to find out more.